Considering Head Start’s Place in Black History

 Every year, Black History Month is dedicated to recognizing and honoring the contributions that black Americans have made to American history.
 It was first recognized as a national educational initiative by Gerald Ford in 1976.
 In researching for this blog, I myself learned some things about the history of Black History Month and how it came about.
 I learned that it first began as a grassroots effort among black historians in the 1920s to hold a “Negro History Week.”
 The event had a lot of initial support from black newspapers, who helped raise awareness about the initiative.
 And as the movement grew in the following decades, many city mayors and state governments followed.

 Those decades were a time of change in America no doubt.
 Black Americans were actively asserting their place in political and cultural discourse.
-Just about 10 years prior, the landmark Civil Rights Act of 1964 was passed.
+Just about 10 years prior to the recognition of Black History Month, the landmark Civil Rights Act of 1964 was passed.
 A year later, Head Start began in earnest as an eight-week summer program for low-income children.

 By the time Black History Month was formally recognized, Head Start was a $400 million program, serving 350,000 kids.
 Since its earliest days, Head Start has served many black Americans with a critical educational and development opportunity – quality pre-school.
 According to the most recent data available, 30% of families enrolled in the Head Start program today identify as Black or African American, while just over 13% of Americans in total identify as such.